-In a pioneer work from 1897, Eugène Dubois described the relation that guides the evolution of brain's mass and that of the individual in a variety of mammal species [533] He observed that brain is smaller, relatively to the their mass, in bigger animals.
-He then derived an adequate expression for this relation, such as $e = cs^r$, where e is the brain's mass, s the body mass and c and r two coefficient that define the relation, with r close to 1/2, justifying the relative decrease in brain's mass that he observed.
+In a pioneer work from 1897, Eugène Dubois described the relation that guides the evolution of brain's mass and that of the individual in a variety of mammal species [533].
+He observed that brain is smaller, relatively to the their mass, in bigger animals.
+He then derived an adequate expression for this relation, such as $e=c\,s^r$ , where e is the brain's mass, s the body mass and c and r two coefficient that define the relation, with r close to 1/2, justifying the relative decrease in brain's mass that he observed.
 As far as we know, this represents the first mathematical expression of an allometric law, years before this term was even coined as it.
 It is in 1907 that Lapicque [534] had the idea to transform Dubois' relation in a log-log dependency, giving a straight line representation in logarithmic coordinates that is now familiar to us, cf. Figure 15.6.
+At that time, this work was purely descriptive and empirical.
+However, biological and ecological data started to accumulate in the following years that led, mainly in animal species, to a variety of scaling laws.
+Thus, the ubiquity of allometric relations in every ecological discipline raised the question of the nature of the biological mechanisms underlying their observation.

-Figure 15.6: Distribution of total sleep duration (s) in mammals - The plot is based on data from Savage & West [531].
-The data is best fitted by the red curve which represents the corresponding allometric relation $S = 10.1 \times M^{-0.103}$.
+Figure 15.6: Distribution of total sleep duration (S) in mammals - The plot is based on data from Savage & West [531].
+The data is best fitted by the red curve which represents the corresponding allometric relation $S=10.1\times M^{-0.103}$ .